-- The new user administration enables you to create and administrate users with different access rights. - The new Component Monitoring software option enables automatic checking of defined machine components for overload. - With the new HOST COMPUTER MODE function, you can turn command over to an external host computer. - With the State Reporting Interface (SRI), HEIDENHAIN provides a simple and reliable interface for acquiring the operating states of your machine. - The basic rotation is taken into account in the Manual Operation mode. - The screen layout soft keys were adapted. - The additional status display shows the path and angle tolerances without Cycle 32 being active. - The control checks all NC programs for completeness before machining.
-If you attempt to start an incomplete NC program, the control aborts with an error message. - In the Positioning w/ Manual Data Input operating mode, you can now skip NC blocks. - Two new tool types have been added to the tool table: Ballnose cutter and Toroid cutter. - The appearance of the Optional program run stop has changed. - You can use the key between PGM MGT and ERR to toggle between screens. - The control supports USB devices with the exFAT file system. - If the feed rate is less than 10, the control also shows one of the decimal place that have been entered. - If a touchscreen is used, the full-screen mode is automatically terminated after five seconds. - In Test Run operating mode, the machine tool builder can define whether the tool table or the expanded tool management is opened. - The machine tool builder defines which file types you will be able to import when using the ADAPT NC PGM / TABLE function. - New machine parameter CfgProgramCheck (no. 129800) for defining settings for the tool usage files.
+- The new user administration enables you to create and administrate users with different access rights. - The new Component Monitoring software option enables automatic checking of defined machine components for overload. - With the new HOST COMPUTER MODE function, you can turn command over to an external host computer. - With the State Reporting Interface (SRI), HEIDENHAIN provides a simple and reliable interface for acquiring the operating states of your machine. - The basic rotation is taken into account in the Manual Operation mode. - The new PROGRAM + MACHINE screen layout shows you the NC program, collision objects and the workpiece. - The new MACHINE screen layout shows you the collision objects and the workpiece. - The screen layout soft keys were adapted. - The additional status display shows the path and angle tolerances without Cycle 32 being active. - The additional status display indicates whether the path and angle tolerances are limited by DCM. - The control checks all NC programs for completeness before machining.
+If you attempt to start an incomplete NC program, the control aborts with an error message. - In the Positioning w/ Manual Data Input operating mode, you can now skip NC blocks. - Two new tool types have been added to the tool table: Ballnose cutter and Toroid cutter. - An active TCPM is taken into account during presetting with a 3-D touch probe. - During probing in a plane (Probing PL) you can select the solution when aligning the rotary axes. - The appearance of the Optional program run stop has changed.

-Modified functions 81760x-06
+- You can use the key between PGM MGT and ERR to toggle between screens. - The control supports USB devices with the exFAT file system. - The control can show a handwheel superimposition in the position display even if it was activated using the Global Program Settings (GPS). - If the feed rate is less than 10, the control also shows one of the decimal place that have been entered. - In Test Run operating mode, the machine tool builder can define whether the tool table or the expanded tool management is opened. - The machine tool builder defines which file types you will be able to import when using the ADAPT NC PGM / TABLE function. - New machine parameter CfgProgramCheck (no. 129800) for defining settings for the tool usage files.

-- The PLANE functions provide the alternative selection option SYM in addition to SEQ, see "Specifying the positioning behavior of the PLANE function", Page 398 - The cutting data calculator has been improved, see "Cutting data calculator", Page 196
+Modified functions 34059x-09

-- The CAD-Viewer now outputs PLANE SPATIAL instead of PLANE VECTOR, see "Defining the datum", Page 453 - The CAD-Viewer now outputs 2-D contours by default. - When programming straight-line blocks, the &Z option is no longer shown by default, see "FUNCTION PARAXMODE", Page 349 - The control does not run a tool change macro if neither a tool name nor a tool number is programmed in the tool call, but the same tool axis as in the previous TOOL CALL block, see "Calling the tool data", Page 120 - The control issues an error message if you combine an FK block with M89. - When using SQL UPDATE and SQL INSERT, the control checks the length of the table columns to be written to, see "SQL UPDATE", Page 303, see "SQL INSERT", Page 305 - When using the FN16 function, M\CLOSE and M\TRUNCATE have the same effect as far as output to the screen is concerned, see "Displaying messages on the control screen", Page 285
+- The PLANE functions provide the alternative selection option SYM in addition to SEQ, see "Specifying the positioning behavior of the PLANE function", Page 410 - The cutting data calculator has been improved, see "Cutting data calculator", Page 199 - The CAD-Viewer now outputs PLANE SPATIAL instead of PLANE VECTOR, see "Defining the datum", Page 467 - The CAD-Viewer now outputs 2-D contours by default. - When programming straight-line blocks, the &Z option is no longer shown by default, see "FUNCTION PARAXMODE", Page 362 - The control does not run a tool change macro if neither a tool name nor a tool number is programmed in the tool call, but the same tool axis as in the previous TOOL CALL block, see "Calling the tool data", Page 124 - The control issues an error message if you combine an FK block with M89. - When using SQL UPDATE and SQL INSERT, the control checks the length of the table columns to be written to, see "SQL UPDATE", Page 305, see "SQL INSERT", Page 307 - When using the FN16 function, M_CLOSE and M_TRUNCATE have the same effect as far as output to the screen is concerned, see "Displaying messages on the control screen", Page 287